AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

     >
     >This action is possible only prior to activating the first run of the phase.
 Once a run is activated, the campaign cannot be replaced, unless you [split the run](#split-phase) to a new phase.

 1. You can add a phase if needed.
-It will be added after the last current phase.
+It will be added after the last phase.

     ![](assets/ip-warmup-plan-add-phase.png)